School of Social Work Tuition and Fees

 The College offers several payment options.
 One option is to pay the balance, net of estimated financial aid, before the beginning of each semester (August 1 and January 1).

-Another option, for Undergraduate students only, is to pay the balance, net of estimated financial aid, in nine monthly installments beginning August 1.
-The processing fee to participate in this plan is $75 per year.
+Another option, for undergraduate students only, is to pay the balance, net of estimated financial aid, in four monthly installments per semester beginning August 1.
+The processing fee to participate in this plan is $40 per semester.
 In addition, a life insurance policy is included under this plan at no additional cost.
 The insurance covers the parent(s) or guardian(s) of the student; however, they must be under 65 years of age.

 Graduate or part-time students may opt for a per semester payment plan.
 The processing fee to participate in this plan is $25 per semester.